-What we would like to do is wipe the slate clean and start over.
-Forget everything you have heard in the past and be open-minded to the truth about marijuana.
-We are not here to tell you that it is without harms or is some kind of miracle drug.
+It is time to wipe the slate clean and take a closer look at the facts about marijuana.
+We are not here to tell you that it is entirely without harms — what product is? — or that it is some kind of miracle drug.
 We simply hope you will come to understand that it is far, far less harmful than what your government has told you.

-Below are just a few facts that highlight the very different impacts of these two popular substances on those who consume them and on the broader community.
+Below are just a few facts that highlight the very different impacts of marijuana and alcohol on those who consume them and on the broader community.

 Impact on the Consumer